HuanLab/pyEVA/README.md

 To ensure that all the necessary packages are properly installed, in the PyCharm terminal, type `pip install -r requirements.txt`, then run it.

-## PyCharm Startup
+## IDE Startup

-In PyCharm, once the necessary packages are installed and the environment has been initialized, press `CTRL+ALT+S`, select the project, then `Python Interpreter`.
+When use PyCharm: In PyCharm, once the necessary packages are installed and the environment has been initialized, press `CTRL+ALT+S`, select the project, then `Python Interpreter`.
 From there, click `Add Interpreter`, `Add Local Interpreter`, `Conda Environment`, `Use Existing Environment`, and select
 `pyEVA`.
 In the terminal there should be a (pyEVA) beside your project location.
 This indicates that the system is ready to run pyEVA.

+When use VS Code: 1.
+Go to Command Palette (Ctrl + Shift + P), click Python: Select Interpreter, Create Virtual Environment, Venv, and select Python 3.7.9 from the drop-down list.
+2. In the terminal, run pip install -r requirements.txt.
+3. Open RStudio and install R packages listed in README.md.
+4. Place the sample data (feature table and .mzXML file) into the Input folder
+9. Run the code by executing python main.py in the terminal.
+5 Output files will be in the Output folder

 ## Running the Program